-RESOURCE & REFERRAL The Resource and Referral (R&R) Office provides child care information, referrals, and assistance in locating appropriate, affordable, and accessible child care for military personnel and DoD employees.
-An R&R representative is located at each CDC and can answer all questions regarding CYP programs, the MilitaryChildCare.com website, and the registration process.
-R&R can be reached at 703-784-0647/4453.
+RESOURCE & REFERRAL The Resource and Referral (R&R) Office provides child care information, referrals, and assistance in locating appropriate, affordable and accessible child care for military personnel and DoD employees.
+An R&R representative is located at each Child Development Center, 703-784-0647/4453.

-SCHOOL AGE-CARE (SAC) The SAC program is accredited by the Council On Accreditation (COA) and offers a variety of activities before and after school to children who are of kindergarten age through 12 years.
-The program instills a sense of belonging, usefulness, influence and competence by providing the young people with fun, age-appropriate, and wellrounded programming.
-Activities specific to age groups include Boys and Girls Club of America (BGCA) curriculum-based arts and crafts, games, sports and special events.
-Full-day care is available when DoDEA schools are not in session.
+SCHOOL AGE-CARE The School-Age Care Program (SAC) is accredited by the Council On Accreditation (COA).
+This program offers a variety of activities before and after school to children who are enrolled in kindergarten through 12 years of age.
+The program instills a sense of belonging, usefulness, influence and competence by providing the young people with and fun, age-appropriate, well-rounded programming.
+Activities specific to age groups include arts and crafts, games, sports and special events.
+Full day care is available when DoDEA schools are not in session.

 SPECIAL EVENTS CARE Units aboard MCB Quantico may request child care services for special events.
-Contact the CYP Administrative Office at 703-784-3760 for more information.
+Contact the CYP Administrative office for more information.

 SPECIAL NEEDS CYP promotes the placement of children with special needs in an ageappropriate, least restrictive environment for child care purposes.
-In accordance with the ADA Act of 1990, CYP successfully provides limited special needs care and accommodations for children within a fully-inclusive program.
+In accordance with the ADA Act of 1990, CYP successfully provides limited special needs care and accommodations for children within a fully inclusive program.